colosseum-wiot/user-documentation/docs/source/reservations/connecting_srn_and_gpu_reservations.rst

    64 bytes from 10.100.13.153: icmp_seq=2 ttl=59 time=0.057 ms
    64 bytes from 10.100.13.153: icmp_seq=3 ttl=59 time=0.075 ms

 Finally, the reachability of the GPU reservation can be tested by leveraging the netcat command which allows specifying both an IP address and a port.
-The port of the reservation can be retrieved on the experiment website (see :doc:`Logging into a GPU <logging_into_a_gpu>`).
+The port of the reservation can be retrieved on the experiment website (see :doc:`Logging into a GPU </getting_started/logging_into_a_gpu>`).
 For example, if the reservation port is 25743, a successful test would be similar to the following:

 .. code-block:: bash